NVIDIA/spark-rapids/docs/FAQ.md

 Typically, there is a one to one mapping between CPU stages in a plan and GPU stages.
 There are a few places where this is not the case.

 * `WholeStageCodeGen` - The GPU plan typically does not do code generation, and does not support generating code for an entire stage in the plan.
-Code generation is typically used to reduce the cost of processing data one row at a time.
-The GPU plan processes the data in a columnar format, so the costs are different.
+Code generation reduces the cost of processing data one row at a time.
+The GPU plan processes the data in a columnar format, so the costs of processing a batch is amortized over the entire batch of data and code generation is not needed.

-* ColumnarToRow and RowToColumnar Transitions - The CPU version of Spark plans typically process data in a row based format.
-The main exception to this is reading some kinds of columnar data, like parquet.
-When transitioning between the CPU and the GPU require transitions between row and columnar formatted data.
+* `ColumnarToRow` and `RowToColumnar` transitions - The CPU version of Spark plans typically process data in a row based format.
+The main exception to this is reading some kinds of columnar data, like Parquet.
+Transitioning between the CPU and the GPU also requires transitioning between row and columnar formatted data.

-* `GpuCoalesceBatches` and `GpuShuffleCoalesce` - Processing data on the GPU often scales sublinerarly.
-That means doubling the data does takes less than half the time.
+* `GpuCoalesceBatches` and `GpuShuffleCoalesce` - Processing data on the GPU scales sublinearly.
+That means doubling the data does often takes less than half the time.
 Because of this we want to process larger batches of data when possible.
-These operators will try to build larger batches of data to process.
+These operators will try to combine smaller batches of data into fewer, larger batches to process more efficiently.

 * `SortMergeJoin` - The RAPIDS accelerator does not support sort merge joins yet.
-For now we translate sort merge joins into shuffled hash joins.
-Because of this there are times when Sorts may be removed or other sorts added to meet the ordering requirements of the query.
+For now, we translate sort merge joins into shuffled hash joins.
+Because of this there are times when sorts may be removed or other sorts added to meet the ordering requirements of the query.

 * `TakeOrderedAndProject` - The `TakeOrderedAndProject` operator will take the top N entries in each task, shuffle the results to a single executor and then take the top N results from that.
-The GPU plan often has more metrics than the CPU versions do, and when we tried to combine all of these operations into a single stage the metrics where confusing to understand what was happening.
-Instead we split the single stage up into multiple smaller parts so the metrics are clearer.
+  The GPU plan often has more metrics than the CPU versions do, and when we tried to combine all of these operations into a single stage the metrics were confusing to understand.
+Instead, we split the single stage up into multiple smaller parts, so the metrics are clearer.

 ### What versions of Apache Spark does the RAPIDS Accelerator for Apache Spark support?